 Learn more about granting ad network permissions.

-Retargeting and deep linking with Snapchat
+Deep linking with Snapchat

 Deep linking with Snapchat is based on using a native deep link in Snapchat's platform, while adding AppsFlyer parameters to it.

 To perform deep linking with Snapchat:

 - Make sure you have enabled deep linking for retargeting to work on Snapchat